Pardot Engagement Studio

 Pardot’s intuitive, interactive logic builder helps you to visualize the exact logic of your email marketing campaigns.
 But if you prefer to start with a pen and paper or a whiteboard, that works too.

-cold lead drip campaign template
+Cold lead drip campaign template

 3. Build out your program in Pardot Engagement Studio